Advisory Council

 Dr. David Brenner is the Higgins Professor of Radiation Biophysics and Director of the Columbia University Center for Radiological Research and of the Radiological Research Accelerator Facility (RARAF).
 He has published more than 350 peer-reviewed papers.

-• Norman Kleiman, PhD
+• Norman Kleiman, PhD, MS

 Dr. Norman Kleiman is an Assistant Professor in the Department of Environmental Health Sciences in Columbia University’s Mailman School of Public Health where he directs its MS degree program in Radiological Sciences & Toxicology.
 He serves as an Associate/Academic Editor for the peer-reviewed journals, Current Molecular MedicineFrontiers in Radiation and Health, SAGE Open, and PLOS One.